 How to Make the Perfect Vegan Packed Lunch

-Here’s our rundown of easy packed lunch ideas, which are sure to provoke envious looks in the playground or canteen.
-These cruelty-free lunchbox fillers are all great for grown-ups, too.
+Here’s our rundown of easy packed lunch ideas, which are sure to provoke envious looks around your office.

 Go for a classic with vegan cheese slices, tomato and salad, or get creative with hummus, avocado, sun-dried tomatoes, black olives, falafel, smoked tofu, etc. There are so many delicious vegan sandwich fillings to try!
 Here are some more ideas.

-- Dairy-free yoghurt: COYO, Alpro, Provamel and Sojade all offer convenient lunchbox-sized fruity yoghurt pots that don’t contain a drop of icky animal lactate.
+COYO, Alpro, Provamel and Sojade all offer convenient lunchbox-sized fruity yoghurt pots that are ideal for the office.

-- Crisps: No other vegan snack is quite as easy to find as a packet of crisps.
-Opt for the humble potato variety (salt and vinegar all the way), or go upmarket with vegetable crisps made from beetroot and parsnips.
+No other vegan snack is quite as easy to find as a packet of crisps.
 You might also be surprised by how many bacon-flavoured crisps are “accidentally vegan”.